konsoli/dotfiles-mac/README.md

 # dotfiles-mac
 My dotfiles, system settings aka defaults and brew installs.

+## To do
+* modularize things
+* separate files for functions and actions for the install script
+*

 ## This is how you commit shit.
 ```bash
 git add . && git commit -m "comment about changes here" && git push